 What proceeds from The Great Mystery must be causeless in order to be free – otherwise physical determinism is simply replaced by spiritual determinism.
-If creativity were explainable it would no longer be creativity.
+If creativity were explainable, it would no longer be creativity.
 Freedom too is inexplicable.
 And it is the postulate that is the precondition for postulating anything since only agents can postulate.
 Berdyaev uses the phrase “creative dogmatism” at one point in his writing.
-If ever there was a right moment for creative dogmatism, the postulate of Freedom is surely one of them.
+If ever there were a right moment for creative dogmatism, the postulate of Freedom is surely one of them.

 Obviously, a world of only “sequences of events” is not good, or evil.
 It has no purpose, no meaning, and no interior.

 Without mystery, life is not worth living; not for us and not for God.
 To be deprived of mystery would be the death of creativity, freedom and a creative response to life.
 God is the Creator and creators take from mystery and produce the known, the objective.
 The known now participates in the “sequence of events” that symbolically point back to their creator.
 Again, there is something tragic and ironic about creation because of its objective character.

 “Freedom and determinism are empty categories; they cannot be employed to distinguish any sequence of events from any other.”
 That is true, to a degree.
 Sequences of events per se have an objective character.
 However, some sequences of events have a symbolic character pointing back to their divine origins in meonic Freedom.

 Termites intelligently and subtly alter their nests in response to changes in weather patterns.